TheStarAlight/eTraj.jl/docs/src/stepbystep_tutorial.md

 The [`jill`](https://github.com/abelsiqueira/jill) is an alternative to `juliaup` which can be used for installing and managing multiple versions of Julia.
 It would automatically search for the fastest mirror and download the installer and is useful for users with slow internet connections.

-For offline installation, the binaries are available at [here](https://julialang.org/downloads/#manual_download).
+For offline installation, the binaries are available [here](https://julialang.org/downloads/#manual_download).
 Please follow the instructions for [Linux](https://julialang.org/downloads/platform/#linux_and_freebsd) and [macOS](https://julialang.org/downloads/platform/#macos) and make sure that julia is added to the `PATH` environment variable.

 !!! warning "Note"